Steve Mcqueen Triumph

 _________________________________________________

-The Steve McQueen Triumph is inspired by the Trophy TR6 from "The Great Escape", and features a military-style Matte Khaki-Green finish, stencil-style Triumph decal on the tank and the actor's signature on the side covers.
+The Steve McQueen Triumph was inspired by the Trophy TR6 from "The Great Escape", and features a military-style Matte Khaki-Green finish, stencil-style Triumph decal on the tank and the actor's signature on the side covers.

 Beginning April 2012, 1,100 Special Edition bikes were produced and sold worldwide.
 Each motorcycle is individually numbered with a plaque placed on the handlebar clamp, with owners receiving a certificate of authenticity.